peterdubeau/beernoculars/README.md

 - Text search function.
 - additional search categories (SRM, Location, hops, yeast)
 - Media query for dynamic viewing
-- Add a "show 8 more" or next page button for results larger than 8.
+- Add a "show 4 more" or next page button for results larger than 4.
+- If there are less than 4 results, display additional beers of chosen style and note that they do not match selected ABV
 - Clickable link to google search or breweries Website

 ## Project Schedule